Creating Custom Responses

 -

-Enable the Rules tab for Live Traffic capturing, activate the newly created rule, and send the request.
+Enable the Rules tab, activate the newly created rule, and send the request.
 As a result, the request to https://www.example.com will return status code 502 with your custom error message.
 Congratulations!
 You have just mocked a 502 status code response!

 Automating Multiple Mock Responses

-You may need a better workflow to automate multiple mock responses.
-For this reason, Fiddler Everywhere provides the functionality to provide a file with the mocked response content through the Response file action.
+In some scenarios, you may need a better workflow to automate multiple mock responses.
+For this reason, Fiddler Everywhere provides the functionality to provide a file with the mocked response content through the Response file Action.
 The files that will contain the custom response need to be in DAT format.

 A DAT file is a generic data file created by a specific application.
 It may contain data in binary or text format.
 Text-based DAT files can be viewed in a text editor.